Shawn-Shan/fawkes/README.md

 If you are a developer or researcher planning to customize and modify on our existing code.
 Please refer to [fawkes_dev](https://github.com/Shawn-Shan/fawkes/tree/master/fawkes_dev).

+### INSTALL FAWKES
+Fawkes can be installed with pip.
+Simply run:
+`pip install fawkes`

 ### Citation
 ```
 @inproceedings{shan2020fawkes,